 Your ability to get your product to market faster and cheaper can provide a significant competitive advantage in both the short and long term.
 In many cases, the best way to secure this advantage is by investing in experienced project management services.
 When you deliver the facility on-time and on-budget, you begin on solid footing — and you’re far more likely to get your next plant financed, too.

 Recognize That Experience Isn’t Always A Good Thing

 Joint ventures are common in the chemical construction market, particularly between established companies looking to enter new markets.
 Be forewarned, though: A project team operating on behalf of a joint venture is as immature as a startup, and needs the same level of investment and nurturing — possibly even more.

 Why?
 Because while each company has established systems and protocols for getting work done, the joint team does not.
-Unfortunately, many investors and executives assume that the teams will “work it out,” and the result is often confusion, conflict and delay.
-The solution is to treat new joint venture like a startup, providing fresh training and close oversight to ensure that all members of the team understand the work process and deliverables.
+Unfortunately, many investors and executives assume that the teams will “work it out,” and the result is often confusion, conflict, and delay.
+The solution is to treat a new joint venture as a startup, providing fresh training and close oversight to ensure that all members of the team understand the work process and deliverables.